swaptacular/swpt-k8s-config/README.md

 `kustomization.yaml` files, and adapt those files according to your needs.
 Also, note that the `secrets/` sub-directories contain encrypted secrets, which you can not use directly, but should generate yourself.
-Another very important directory is the `node-data` sub-directory (in `apps/dev/swpt-debtors/`, `apps/dev/swpt-creditors/`, and `apps/dev/swpt-accounts/`).
+Another very important directory is the `node-data/` sub-directory (in `apps/dev/swpt-debtors/`, `apps/dev/swpt-creditors/`, and `apps/dev/swpt-accounts/`).
 This sub-directory contains information about your Swaptacular node, and its peers.
-The `node-data` directory must start as a copy of the [Swaptacular certificate authority scripts repo](https://github.com/swaptacular/swpt_ca_scripts), and continue evolving from there.
+The `node-data/` directory must start as a copy of the [Swaptacular certificate authority scripts repo](https://github.com/swaptacular/swpt_ca_scripts), and continue evolving from there.

+You should always include a copy of the `apps/dev/swpt-nfs-server` directory in your installation (`apps/prod/swpt-nfs-server` in this example).
+However, among the other sub-directories in `apps/dev/`, you should copy only those responsible for running the node types which you want to run on your Kubernetes cluster:

+* `apps/dev/swpt-accounts/` runs an [accounting authority node](https://github.com/swaptacular/swpt_accounts)
+* `apps/dev/swpt-debtors/` runs a [debtors agent node](https://github.com/swaptacular/swpt_debtors)
+* `apps/dev/swpt-creditors/` runs a [creditors agent node](https://github.com/swaptacular/swpt_creditors)

 Once you have sorted all this out, you need to install a Git server to your Kubernetes cluster, which will contain a copy of your GitOps